MontrealCorpusTools/PolyglotDB/docs/source/tutorial_query.rst

 Next steps
 ==========

-See the `related ISCAN tutorial`_ for R code on visualizing and analyzing the exported results.
-Coming soon: tutorials for extracting vowel formants and performing pitch analysis on the LibriSpeech corpus.
+See :ref:`tutorial_formants` and `tutorial_pitch` for practical examples of interesting linguistic analysis that can be peformed on enriched corpora using python and R. You can also see the `related ISCAN tutorial`_ for R code on visualizing and analyzing the exported results.